esterpantaleo/etymology/dbnary/README.md

     * "LEMMA" <-> -er, -or
   * If a wiktionary link (e.g., fr:bon)
     * check that it does not contain character "|"
     * split ":" and remove anything that looks like Image:...
 Category:...
 File:...
     * Replace the language code with the normalized language code

 * Added file eng/ArrayListPOE.java
-  * Needed to parse COMPOUND_OF LEMMA AND LEMMA -> LEMMA
+  * Needed to parse "COMPOUND_OF LEMMA AND LEMMA" -> "LEMMA"
   * ArrayList<Pair> match(Pattern p), public int getIndexOfCognateOr()